OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 // TODO: PHOTO - GIF: include a gif of this

 We will be using the keypad for a password-protected system.
-After the user enter the `#` key, we can enter a password.
-If the password entered matches with the password set in by `char password[]`, which is by default `4321`, the blue LED on the Arduino Dock will light up for 3 seconds.
-If the wrong password has been entered, it will ask the user to entered the `#` key again for more tries.
+After the user presses the `#` key, they will be prompted via serial to enter a password.
+If the entered password matches with the password set in by `char password[]`, which is by default `4321`, the blue LED on the Arduino Dock will light up for 3 seconds.
+If the wrong password has been entered, it will ask the user to press the `#` key again to retry.

 #### A Closer Look at the Code

-For this code we will use the Arduino Keypad library.
-An Arduino library is very similar to a class which we talked about in the previous tutorial.
-To use the library, we declare an our own Keypad object (named keypad) of the Keypad class.
+// TODO: fill in the link

+This code uses the Arduino Keypad library.
+Remember the `ServoMotor` class we wrote in the [previous tutorial](//TODO: fill in this link)?
+Well a library usually contains the definition of a class and then the implementation of the methods (functions) of that class.
+To use the class, we include the library's header file in our code, and then we are free to create a `Keypad` object in our code.
+We've creatively name the object `keypad`.

 ```
 Keypad keypad = Keypad( makeKeymap(keys), rowPins, colPins, ROWS, COLS );
 ```

-Notice we must include addition file `Keypad.h` which is inside the Arduino library folder.
-This file is where the `Keypad` class is defined.
-However, before to declare our `Keypad` object, we need declare the variables which needed to be passed into the Keypad object.
+Try commenting out the `#include 'Keypad.h'` line, you'll see that the compiler will complain, saying that it doesn't know what a Keypad is!
+This file is in the Arduino Keypad library and it defines the `Keypad` class.
+However, before we instantiate our `Keypad` object, we need  to declare the variables which needed to be passed into the Keypad object.
 This includes a two-dimensional array `keys[][]`.

-##### Arrays
+##### Two-Dimensional Arrays

+// TODO: clean up this paragraph, it's going in the right direction but doesn't include enough details:
+//	* expand on what is meant by a single row of variables
+//	* expand on the 2d array is similar to a table bit
+//	* talk about how 2d arrays need to be indexed in both dimensions

-In the previous tutorial we have used arrays.
-However, the arrays we used before are one-dimensional (1d), meaning they are made of one row of variables.
+In previous experiments, we've used arrays.
+However, the arrays we used before were one-dimensional (1d), meaning they are made of one row of variables.
 However, in this code, we are using a two-dimension (2d) array made up of many rows of variables similar to a table.
-Using a 2d array for storing the keys of a keypad is much more conveniently and easier to visualize.
+Using a 2d array for storing the keys of a keypad is much more convenient and easier to visualize.
 Since the array is `3x4`, we can easily see the position of each key in terms of its row and column:

 ```
 const byte ROWS = 4; //four rows